 Hands-on work experience is essential to becoming a child care worker.
-When you do your Certificate III in Children’s Services (the minimum qualification for working in a child care centre from the start 2014) you need to complete between 80 and 240 hours of workplace based experience in a registered child care centre.
+When you do your Certificate III in Early Childhood Education and Care (the minimum qualification for working in a child care centre from the start 2014) you need to complete between 80 and 240 hours of workplace based experience in a registered child care centre.

-If you continue on to the Diploma of Children’s Services, you’ll need to complete a recommended 368 hours of workplace based experience.
+If you continue on to the Diploma of Childhood Education and Care, you’ll need to complete a recommended 368 hours of workplace based experience.
 So unless you’re already working in child care jobs in a registered child care facility, you’d better get ready to do some work experience!

 How to get work experience in childcare

 So you need to get some work experience in child care – how do you choose which child care centre?

 Start by seeing what facilities are running in your local area.
 You’ll make your own life much easier if you don’t have to commute long distances each day – which also costs you time and money.

 Decide what kind of experience you want to develop.
 Do you want to work in a huge child care centre looking after 100 kids?
 Would you prefer a small, intimate setting looking after 20 children?